cruciblecreative/cruciblecreative/source/index.html.md

 The camera object is subject to change, now that we have access to a model.

+As of 7/12/19, Emersya's API has been updated, deprecating some functions.
+I am in the process of updating functions in this layer that no longer work.
+Essentially what needed a string before, is now merged into a single API function that takes an array.

 ```javascript
 const garment = {
     options: [